 The PAC offers a wide range of benefits that no other single business and estate planning device can match.
 These include the following benefits:

 Income Tax Savings

-Similar to the taxation of installment sales, a PAC permits the Annuitant to defer gain on the sale of any type of property by spreading it ratably over the life expectancy of the Annuitant and, in the case of a PAC subject to a term, over a stated term rather than reporting the entire amount of the gain in the year of sale.
-In the U.S. the Tax Reform Act of 1986 made installment sales much more difficult, and in many cases impossible.
-For example, installment sales are not allowed for certain assets, such as publicly traded stock.
+Similar to the taxation of instalment sales, a PAC permits the Annuitant to defer gain on the sale of any type of property by spreading it ratably over the life expectancy of the Annuitant and, in the case of a PAC subject to a term, over a stated term rather than reporting the entire amount of the gain in the year of sale.
+In the U.S. the Tax Reform Act of 1986 made instalment sales much more difficult, and in many cases impossible.
+For example, instalment sales are not allowed for certain assets, such as publicly traded stock.
 In contrast, a PAC permits the Annuitant to receive a tax deferral on any appreciated asset, including publicly traded stock.
 Appreciated assets may be transferred to the Annuity Obligor and converted into investment funds without payment of any income tax on capital gains or ordinary income.

 Estate Tax Savings

 A PAC also allows the removal of the transferred property from the Annuitant's gross estate without triggering any U.S. gift tax.
 Therefore, upon the death of the Annuitant, the transferred property as well as any future appreciation in such property will not be included in the decedent's gross estate.
 If the annuity is a PAC based on a single life as opposed to two lives, the annuity payments are also excluded from the Annuitant's gross estate for estate tax purposes.
 With appropriate estate planning, appreciated foreign investments may be passed to beneficiaries with estate tax consequences.